 DigitalMarketer is a company that trains marketing agencies and freelance marketers.
 Through their marketing angle, “Always be the smartest marketer in the room,” they are pointing out how your colleagues will praise and appreciate you.

-Benefits of advertising angles
+Benefits of nailing down your ad angles

 A good advertising angle is crucial in reducing your cost per click (CPC) and increasing your click-through rate (CTR).
 Find a unique angle for your product and use it as a marketing hook.